-This month with our own Authors Awards deadlines looming we noticed how many prizes and competitions there are out there and asked the advisors what you should look out for when entering prizes and competitions.
+This month with our own Authors Awards deadlines looming we asked the advisors what you should look out for when entering prizes and competitions.

 They said prizes and competitions can be a great way to increase your reputation, make sales and even earn money.
 Many are reputable but some can be little more than scams, taking all your rights or demanding entrance fees but never giving anything in return.

 You can find good practical advice on the site for the Artists Bill of Rights campaign.
 They point out that companies, publishers and magazines constantly require creative works to promote their products and earn revenues.
 Like all business commodites, the value of these rights should be subject to negotiation between you and the organisation that wants the rights to use your works.